-- Veterans, Active-Duty Military, and/or ROTC designations - Students residing in geographically-isolated areas with limited access to support services and/or extracurricular opportunities including California rural areas, Alaska, Hawaii, U.S. territories - Foster youth - Federally recognized tribes - Re-entry students - Students from unaccredited schools, homeschools, and Mastery Transcript schools - Students with high composite scores but may be missing only one A-G subject matter (typically geometry or Visual & Performing Art [VPA]) - Transfer students with high GPA's (3.80+) who may be short 1-5 units but still meeting the required seven-course pattern.
+- Veterans, active-duty military, and/or ROTC designations - Students residing in geographically-isolated areas with limited access to support services and/or extracurricular opportunities including California rural areas, Alaska, Hawaii, and U.S. territories - Foster youth - Federally-recognized tribes - Re-entry students - Students from unaccredited schools, home-schools, and Mastery Transcript schools - Students with high composite scores but may be missing only one A-G subject matter (typically geometry or visual and performing arts) - Transfer students with high GPA's (3.80+) who may be short 1-5 units but still meeting the required seven-course pattern.

-In addition to the above groups, Readers are encouraged to bring forth candidates who may reveal unusual circumstances through their Personal Insight Questions and/or show extraordinary talent that they believe might warrant closer review by senior Admission staff (Director and/or Associate Directors).
+In addition to the above groups, readers are encouraged to bring forth candidates who may reveal unusual circumstances through their Personal Insight Questions and/or show extraordinary talent that they believe might warrant closer review by senior Admission staff (Director and/or Associate Directors).
 Exceptional circumstances might include victims of natural disasters, students/families with serious medical issues, students affected by war or violence, and recent political refugees.